iaschnei/iaschnei/README.md

 ### Hey there, i'm Ianaël !

-Currently a computer science student at 42 Paris, I specialise in software development and cybersecurity.
+Currently a computer science student at 42 Paris, I specialise in system administration and cybersecurity.

-You'll find school projects such as a homemade kernel, CTF-like challenges or a web server.
-I also put there some personal projects such as and emulator for the chip-8.
+You'll find here some school projects such as a homemade kernel, CTF-like challenges or a web server.
+I also put there some personal projects such as an emulator for the chip-8.

 You can reach out to me at [ianael.pro@proton.me](mailto:ianael.pro@proton.me)
 ### _______________________